godotengine/godot-website/collections/_article/godot-4-2-arrives-in-style.md

 - The default base part of the Android package name was changed from `org.godotengine` to `com.example` ([GH-80761](https://github.com/godotengine/godot/pull/80761)).
 - A previously unutilized notification, `NOTIFICATION_NODE_RECACHE_REQUESTED`, was completely removed from the engine ([GH-84419](https://github.com/godotengine/godot/pull/84419)).

+To help you with the upgrade process Godot contributors are also working on a [migration guide for 4.2](https://docs.godotengine.org/en/4.2/tutorials/migrating/upgrading_to_godot_4.2.html).
+This is a live document and it will receive updates as they identify more areas deserving of your attention.
+You can help too by reporting missing steps to the [bug tracker](https://github.com/godotengine/godot-docs/issues).

 ### Core and systems